 - Between the ages of 30-40

-- A minimum of five years of employment in national security or foreign policy
+- A minimum of seven years of employment in national security or foreign policy

 If you have any questions, please contact [email protected]